growth

 - What other companies have created solutions or are working on solutions to this problem?

-- The lack of competition today does not mean that you are the first one to attack this problem.
-Due diligence can help avoid repeating the failure of others, and potentially provide lessons learned by others and help you avoid similar pitfalls.
+- The lack of competition today does not mean you are the first to attack this problem.
+Due diligence can help avoid repeating the failure of others, potentially providing lessons learned by others and helping you avoid similar pitfalls.

 - Will this expand our existing business, or does it have the potential to open up a new market for us?

-- There are upsides and downsides to each answer, but breaking into a new market can take more time and be more difficult, time-consuming, and expensive to achieve.
+- Each answer has upsides and downsides, but breaking into a new market can take more time and be more difficult, time-consuming, and expensive to achieve.

 - Is this Strategic, Tactical, or Opportunistic?

 - An idea may fall into multiple categories.
-When Sarbanes-Oxley (SOX) Act became law we viewed a new service offering as both a tactical means to protect our managed services business as well as an opportunistic means to acquire new customers and grow the business.
+When the Sarbanes-Oxley (SOX) Act became law, we viewed a new service offering as a tactical means to protect our managed services business and an opportunistic means to acquire new customers and grow the business.
+While this is not true innovation, IMO, it was an offering that flowed from this defined process.

 - What are the Cost, Time, and Skill estimates for developing a Minimally Viable Product (MVP) or Service?